Operator comments & deviations

 Timestamped · attached to this task · saved with run record

-The operator writes the measured value directly in the comment alongside the observation.
+Measured value goes in the comment with the observation.

 From a single observation to a confirmed pattern.

-The operators were already noticing it.
-Now you have a record of it.
+Operators were already noticing it.
+Now you have a record.

 Torque clamp bolts to spec